New York Women in Film & Television

 Duana C. Butler coordinates NYWIFT's programs and special events.
 Butler is also an independent producer/director.
 She serves as Series Director for the National Black Programming Consortium's public television series Afropop: The Ultimate Cultural Exchange.
 She co-produced the documentary Miss Navajo which premiered at the 2007 Sundance Film Festival and was broadcast on PBS’ Independent Lens.
 She has also served as a Curator/Producer at WNET/Thirteen.

 Katie Chambers, Community Engagement Coordinator

 Katie Chambers manages both Communications and Membership.
 She was most recently a talent agent in the Youth & Young Adult Theatrical division at Abrams Artists Agency in New York City, representing young and up-and-coming actors in theatre, film, and television.
 She was previously a junior agent and assistant to the head of the Youth & Talent Development division at Don Buchwald & Associates, where she also ran the company's internship program.
 She has served on the Next Generation Committee of the NY Television Festival, produced a critically acclaimed play at the NY Fringe Festival, and interned for Manhattan Theatre Club and Hollywood producer Scott Rudin.
+Her writing has appeared in The Huffington Post and several printed essay collections, and her graphic design work has been used in advertising in publications including Variety 411 and The Hollywood Reporter.
 Katie graduated Phi Beta Kappa and Summa Cum Laude from Drew University with a double major in English and Theatre Arts.
 Contact her at firstname.lastname@example.org.

 Join the conversation on Twitter: #nywift | @nywift